zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 ### Set the Audio Route

-#### Set the Default Audio Route to Speakerphone (SetDefaultAudioRouteToSpeakerphone)
+#### Set the Default Audio Route to Speakerphone (setDefaultAudioRouteToSpeakerphone)

 ```
-public int setDefaultAudioRouteToSpeakerphone(bool speakerphone)
+public int setDefaultAudioRouteToSpeakerphone(bool speakerphone);
 ```

-This method sets the default audio route to speakerphone or earpiece.
+This method sets the default audio route to `speakerphone` or `earpiece`.

 <table>
 <colgroup>